Camden Yards Sports Complex: Babe Ruth Birthplace and Museum

-Babe Ruth was born in 1895 to parents George Sr. and Kate in Baltimore, MD, in a house near the site of the original Orioles ballpark, today known as Oriole Park at Camden Yards.
+Babe Ruth was born in 1895 to parents George Sr. and Catherine in a house near the site of Oriole Park at Camden Yards in Baltimore.
 His childhood home is located in the old Ridgley's Delight neighborhood close to the Inner Harbor.
-The house became a tourist attraction in the early 1980s to preserve its history.
-A local group of Babe Ruth fans and Baltimore historians took action to have the city support a museum in Babe's honor, after almost being demolished in the early 1970s.
-In 1973, Babe Ruth Birthplace Foundation opened a non-profit museum to the public in honor of Babe Ruth's Birthplace.
+In the late 1960’s, a local group of Babe Ruth fans and Baltimore historians took action to have the city support a museum in Babe's honor, after almost being demolished.
+A non-profit museum opened to the public in 1974 and is governed by the Babe Ruth Birthplace Foundation, Inc.